 Make holes 1 cm deep to sow seeds, space them three to six inches apart in rows.
 Water bean seeds abundantly until germination to stimulate the growth of seedlings.

-Growing Garbanzo Beans
+Requirements for Growing Garbanzo Beans

 Planting garbanzo beans in a location with full sun is required, fast drainage and good air circulation is needed too.
 Remember that beans do not grow to full harvest in shaded areas, and rot in standing water or still air.